 Here’s more about testing your audio on Zoom

 - Set up a quiet, private area for practice

 - Grab your yoga mat or something similar (a blanket will work)

 - Wear comfortable clothing that you can move in

 - Have a blanket ready for the integration period at the end of the class

-Online classes are currently offered weekly on Thursdays at 9am and then again at 7:30pm.
+Online classes for the Non-Linear Movement Method are currently offered weekly on Thursdays at 9am (AEST) and then again at 7:30pm.
 You can book directly into the class via the scheduler below.